bellyfat/SOLTRON/README.md

 python rl_simulation.py
 ```
 ## Serum API usage
-We first convert the the data of SOL-USDT from **Pyserum** which is a client library for interacting with the Project Serum DEX, to **OHLCV**.
+We first convert the the data of SOL-USDT from **Pyserum** which is a client library for interacting with the Project Serum DEX, to **OHLCV** with the help of some additional python API.
 We made a lambda function to do the job for us.
 When ever a GET request implemented on the API gateway, the lambda will trigger and upload the csv to AWS S3.
 Which then used by the above script.

 <img src="/screenshots/lambda_function_api.png" width="640" />